Key takeaways

 Property prices are driven by a combination of factors, and as we move through property cycles, they all come together to influence whether property values rise or fall.

-On the other hand, if you look at what's ahead for housing markets over the next decade or two, and take a telescopic view, rather than a microscopic view, the two big factors driving our housing markets will be demographics (how many of us there are, have we want to live and where we want to live) and the wealth of the nation.
+If you take a telescopic view, rather than a microscopic view, and look at what's ahead for housing markets over the next decade or two, the two big factors driving our housing markets will be demographics (how many of us there are, have we want to live and where we want to live) and the wealth of the nation.

 But first, let’s dig a bit deeper into the key underlying factors that will be influencing our property markets in the medium term.